JSPL prepays Rs 2,462 crore to lenders, eyes becoming net debt free

-New Delhi, May 10 (IANS) Domestic steel and power producer JSPL on Monday announced that it has made a prepayment of Rs 2,462 crore to its term lenders.
+New Delhi: Domestic steel and power producer JSPL on Monday announced that it has made a prepayment of Rs 2,462 crore to its term lenders.

 The prepayment of debt is in continuation of the company's long stated financial strategy of debt reduction and building a robust balance sheet with optimum capital mix.